I earn money online from blogging by spending less than 15 hours per month. This post contains affiliate links/ads. See disclosure policy.

 These past two months (i.e. September and October) I made a total of $33,431.87.
 I made $15,657.23 in September and $17,774.64 in October.
 I am so proud of this accomplishment because I did not put a lot of time into blogging but was fortunate to have earned such a big amount.

-In total, I only spent 20 hours (i.e. 10 hours per month) blogging these past two months, which were in line with what I allot per month for this blog as I focused more on my other blog.
+In total, I only spent 20 hours (i.e. 10 hours per month) blogging these past two months, which were in line with what I allot per month for this blog since I want to focus more on my other blog.

 Here are the products that helped me improve my revenue numbers these past two months.